osm-merge/osm-merge/docs/validating.md

 src="https://osmmerge.org/images/small-wayoff.png" align=right alt="drawing" width="500"/></a>

 Sometimes though you get a similar geometry, but they are parallel.
-This happens for highways that were traced off of satelloite imagery as the offsets vary.
+This happens for highways that were traced off of satellite imagery as the offsets vary.
 You can see in this screenshot that the conflation software sucessfully made the match, and the merged the tags into the OSM feature, which currently is only *highway=track*.
 At